Tampa Bay Rays Split on Pride Night as Some Players Refuse to Wear Logo

 "First and foremost, I think the organization has done a really good thing to have Pride Nights supporting our gay community to come out and have a nice night at the ballpark,” said Cash.
 “Our players have had those conversations and we want to support our players that choose to wear or choose not to wear to the best of our capabilities."

-According to the Tampa Bay Times, the players who decided to remove the logos were pitchers Jason Adam, Jalen Beeks, Brooks Raley, Jeffrey Springs and Ryan Thompson.
+According to the Tampa Bay Times, the players who decided to wear the team's standard hat and remove the jersey patch were pitchers Jason Adam, Jalen Beeks, Brooks Raley, Jeffrey Springs and Ryan Thompson.
 Adam called it a “faith-based decision” for many of the athletes:

 Local